-Mere has its own library (with computers and WiFi), information point, and first-rate museum.
-Nearby you can try your hand at clay pigeon shooting, angling, or golf, while younger people may enjoy the Falconry and the Bison Farm.
+Mere also has its own library (with computers and WiFi), information point, and first-rate museum.
+Nearby you can try your hand at clay pigeon shooting, angling, or golf.
+For families with young children, head to the Falconry and the Bison Farm.
 There is excellent walking and horse riding along woodland tracks and open downland, while local cycle routes provide for both leisurely and more challenging expeditions.

 Parking & Transport